karthikeyan2725/0xDebug-Questions/all_questions.md

     return -1;
 }
 ```
-Find the error if this code is run
 1. Change while `(low <= high)` to while `(low < high)`.
 2. Change `int mid = low + (high - low) / 2;` to `int mid = low + (high - low + 1) / 2;`.
 3. Change if `(arr[mid] < target)` to if `(arr[mid] <= target)`.